wayne391/symbolic-music-datasets/README.md

 # List of Symbolic Musical Datasets

 This repository aims to collect symolic musical datasets.
 Moreover, for the purpose of research, I tried to find those with more valuable tags such as genres, chords and explicit melody tracks.
+Moreover, for the advanced utilization, I will write some codes for conversions between different formats.
 Notice that I do not own these datasets and due to the consideration of copyrights, some of them will not be opened.
-However, for the advanced utilization, I will write some codes for conversions between different formats.

 ### Lead Sheets